-Over the year of living here I can say that I am truly on a journey to loving myself.
+Over the year of living in NL I can say that I am truly on a journey to loving myself.
 This isn't the body positivity or body acceptance movement, which was and still is actually centered for Black women's bodies to be celebrates in all forms, but more of a new approach to the way I look and talk to myself.

 As I write this I am looking at my photos and I want to cry.
 I want to cry for that little girl who got picked on.
 For the little girl who couldn't find clothes long or big enough.
 For the woman who couldn't find a turtleneck in any store last year that would actually fit over my chest and arms.
 It was because of all of this that I was worried about what I would wear to my shoot.
 I ordered a few items online and when they didn't arrive in time I thought maybe I should just cancel.
-Instead I pushed my shoot time to the afternoon and booked it to the closest La Vie En Rose (who now carries 40DD) to find something, really anything to wear.
+Instead I pushed my shoot time to the afternoon and booked it to the closest La Vie En Rose (who now carries 40DD) to find something, really anything, to wear.

-My last outfit was the "raciest" of them all.
-A black lace bodysuit with a sheer lace wrap.
-I was pulling out the big guns on this one.
+After several poses standing up it was time to lie down... but what about my tummy, well it was still there and wasn't going anywhere.
 Though some of the poses were a little awkward to maneuver into or stay in, overall I knew I was safe in Amy's hands.
 She made me feel comforted, relaxed and above all beautiful throughout the whole process.

 A few weeks later we met to look through her selection and on the way I had a very deep conversation with myself.
-I told myself, out loud, that I was going to be kind to myself.
+I told myself, out loud, that I was going to be kind.
 That I wasn't going to cut myself up, that I would love my body.
 That I would respect everything it has done for me.
 It has survived, it has nourished, it has triumphed, it has endured, it has walked me down the aisle and carried me through sickness.
 My body deserved to rejoice in all that it was and is currently.

 The meeting was wonderful.
 We chatted of course about the photos and I ultimately chose 10 to keep.
 But we also talked about ourselves and some of the torment we had endured and the celebration of where we are now.